hackingmaterials/atomate/atomate/vasp/workflows/base/library/README.md

 * the third and fourth Fireworks (NonSCFUniformFW and NonSCFLineFW) will run after the StaticFW is complete.
 Note these two Fireworks can run in parallel.

+One can also specify a "metadata" key as a YAML dict/hash that will initialize workflow metadata (not shown).

 Finally, `name` is used to set the Workflow name (structure formula + name) which can be helpful in record keeping.